 ITM's collaboration in the 2017 dashboard prototype project surfaced a range of important questions about the data that should be shown on dashboards.
 Starting in 2019, the MAPS delivery group (see ECOSYSTEM above) will commission user testing in a controlled environment to understand consumers' needs and agree what data should be shown.

 Industry must then work closely with the delivery group and regulators to agree the necessary data standards so that the required data can be securely found and consistently shown on dashboards.
 It is likely that the inital data requirements will be small but grow over time.
 Similarly, dashboard functionality will start with a simple "find and show" service, but is expected to develop over time, with changes to the data standards as appropriate.

 ITM has been at the heart of the detailed data discussions so far and will continue to work very closely alongside both industry colleagues and regulators as the data standards are agreed.

 What’s next?
 Industry-wide discussions on dashboard data standards are continuing and will have renewed impetus once the MAPS delivery group is operational in late summer 2019.
 Check back here regularly for a summary of the latest position and expert views on what it means for you.

 Pensions schemes and providers can get ahead by attending to data quality issues now

 Data quality analysis or cleanse work already underway, or planned, will stand schemes in good stead prior to dashboard compulsion.
 There'll also be an opportunity to participate early on a voluntary basis.

-ITM already help many clients with their pensions data management issues.
-Contact us to find out more, and keep checking back here for the latest dashboard news.
+What’s next?
+Continue with your existing data management programmes and engage with your TPA / software supplier to understand their plans.
+ITM already helps many clients with their pensions data issues.
+Contact us to find out more and keep checking back here for the latest dashboard news.

 t / 020 7648 9990